jshoe1984/CHE2410-Project-2/README.md

 </p>

-It can be seent that there is a steady state relatively close to zero.
+It can be seen that there is a steady state relatively close to zero.
 After zooming in on the specific region, the steady state value of dS/dt was found to be roughly at S = 0.3.
 To determine how this would change upon alteration of the k parameter, several values of k were simulated and plotted for this equation.
 The results can be seen below:

 <p align="center">